A frequent autism communication question I receive is about how to store and organize your visual tools. It’s an important question.

 What is most important is to find places to keep those visual tools.
 They need a “home.”
 Then you’ll be able to find them when you need them.
 If you can do that, your efforts to support communication with visual tools will be more successful.

 I’ll share more organizing tips in another blog.
-There are even more answers to the Autism communication question “Where do you store your visual tools?”
+There are even more answers to the question “Where do you store your visual tools for autism communication?”